- What We Do Products & Services

 Sustainalytics has established a partnership with STOXX Limited, the market-moving provider of innovative, substantial and global index concepts.
 In April 2011, STOXX introduced the STOXX Global ESG Leaders Index family, an innovative series of ESG (environmental, social, governance) indices which is based on sustainability data provided by Sustainalytics.
 The new index family will set standards in terms of full transparency and comprehensiveness in the ESG indexing space.
 The key innovation in the STOXX Global ESG Leaders Index family is the fact that all ratings for the E, S, and G categories, as well as the methodology used to construct them, is made public on STOXX’s website, as well as on a newly launched webportal hosted by and integrated in Deutsche Boerse’s website for sustainable investments.
 Also, to ensure the quality of the index and the integrity of the underlying index methodology, an independent advisory committee has been established to give advice on the general ESG methodology underlying the indices.

-In addition to increased research capabilities, Sustainalytics and Sustinvest will be exploring new products and services for the Korean market, including an ESG ranking of Korean companies that will be published in 2012.
+In addition to increased research capabilities, Sustainalytics and Sustinvest will be exploring new products and services for the Korean market.

 Sustainalytics has partnered with Ceres to produce The Road to 2020: Corporate Progress on the Ceres Roadmap for Sustainability, an assessment of U.S. businesses’ progress on key sustainability metrics.
 In 2010 The 21st Century Corporation: The Ceres Roadmap for Sustainability challenged companies to make sustainability a part of their corporate DNA.
 The 2012 report evaluates 600 of the largest publicly traded U.S. companies on their governance, stakeholder engagement, disclosure and performance on leading social and environmental issues.